 Women go through different stages as they progress through their menopausal years.
 There are four different stages: premenopause, perimenopause, menopause, and postmenopause.
-Perimenopause can feel like a rocky road toward menopause because it is met with some intense and unpleasant symptoms.
+Perimenopause can feel like a rocky road to menopause because it is met with some intense perimenopause symptoms.
 Typically, women are more prepared for menopause because it is talked about more openly compared to perimenopause.
 Unfortunately, many women are caught off guard by how they feel and what they feel for almost a decade before reaching menopause.

 What is perimenopause?

 Perimenopause marks the beginning of a woman’s transition into menopause.
 The word itself means “around menopause.”